 Biodiesel and renewable diesel are very different fuels made with very different processes.
 In a nutshell, biodiesel is made with a simple chemical reaction that turns vegetable and animal fats into fuel.
 Renewable diesel is made from far more complicated process where vegetable and animal fats (as well as other feedstocks) are cracked on a molecular level and built back into synthetic diesel fuel.

-What is the difference between renewable diesel and renewable jet fuel?
+What is the difference between renewable diesel and Sustainable Aviation Fuel?

 Where do I buy renewable diesel in Oregon or Washington?

-Renewable Diesel is currently available for bulk delivery.
-It is also currently available at commercial cardlock in the Portland area.
+Renewable Diesel is currently available for bulk delivery and mobile onsite fueling.
+It will soon be offered at commercial cardlock in the Portland area.
 It is being sold as R99 and as Ultra Clean Diesel, which is a mixture of biodiesel, renewable diesel, and petroleum diesel.